MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/storage-configuration.md

 Configure your `tempdb` database settings under **Tempdb storage**, such as the location of the database files, as well as the number of files, initial size, and autogrowth size in MB.

 - Currently, during deployment, the max number of `tempdb` files is 8, but more files can be added after the SQL Server VM is deployed.
 - If you configure the SQL Server instance `tempdb` on the D: local SSD volume as recommended, the SQL IaaS Agent extension manages the folders and permissions needed upon re-provisioning.
+This does not require that you created the SQL virtual machine with an image from the Azure Marketplace.

 ![Screenshot that shows where you can configure the tempdb storage for your SQL VM](./media/create-sql-vm-portal/storage-configuration-tempdb-storage.png)